Schmokkos/hello.world/README.md

 # hello.world

-Test repo to start coding
+If you ever want to start coding Java, is this the place to start?
+Who knows, but you gotta start somewhere...

+Lets start by committing this change to the readme file.
+More to come!